Skip to content

 Recommended For

 • Licensed .bet.br operators that want the license-holder on the contract.
-Licensed .bet.br operators that want their Pix processor to be the BCB-licensed entity itself.
 Law 14.790 says only BCB-authorized institutions may intermediate bettor payments, and most Brazilian betting gateways satisfy that through a partner bank.
 OneKey holds the payment-institution license in its own name, so the entity you contract is the entity the central bank authorized, with fund segregation between transactional and proprietary accounts as part of the product.
-If your compliance team scores vendors on who actually holds the authorization, OneKey and Pay4Fun clear that bar and Bazk does not.
+If your compliance team scores vendors on who actually holds the authorization, OneKey and Pay4Fun clear that bar and partner-bank gateways do not.

 • Operators competing on deposit conversion and payout speed.
-Operators that compete on cashier conversion and payout speed.
-OneKey shipped the first biometric Pix for bets in Brazil (February 2025, built on Belvo's Open Finance biometric rails), runs Pix through Open Finance ITP, claims conversion above 90% and pays out in under 2 hours, seven days a week, by its own account.
-The sub-2-hour figure is self-claimed and worth pinning down in the contract, but the product surface for fast Pix flows is real and current.
+Cashier conversion and payout speed is the second case.
+OneKey shipped the first biometric Pix for bets in Brazil in February 2025 on Belvo's Open Finance rails, runs Pix through Open Finance ITP, and claims conversion above 90% with payouts under 2 hours, seven days a week, on its own account.
+The sub-2-hour figure is self-claimed and belongs in the contract, but the product surface behind it is real and current.

 • Compliance-heavy operators that want SPA tooling built in.
-Operators that would rather buy SPA compliance than build it.
-QuickPay, OneKey's in-house ML KYC, validates CPFs and blocks the exact categories Brazil's betting rules exclude: minors, PEPs, athletes and social-program beneficiaries.
-Cash Control handles cancellation and reversal with withdrawal-limit tracking, and the platform automates registration of up to 3 cash-out accounts per bettor.
+Operators who would rather buy SPA compliance than build it get QuickPay, OneKey's in-house ML KYC, which validates CPFs and blocks exactly the categories Brazil's betting rules exclude: minors, PEPs, athletes and social-program beneficiaries.
+Cash Control handles cancellation and reversal with withdrawal-limit tracking, and the platform automates registration of up to three cash-out accounts per bettor.
 That is regulatory plumbing every .bet.br operator needs and most PSPs leave to the operator.

 • Brazil-first operators with a LATAM roadmap.
-Brazil-first operators that want one vendor with a LATAM expansion path.
+Brazil-first with a LATAM roadmap?
 OneKey has hired country managers for Mexico, Chile and Colombia, markets SPEI, OXXO-style vouchers, CoDi, Webpay, PSE, Nequi and Bre-B, and joined Colombia Fintech in Bogotá.
-None of the Spanish-LATAM rails are verified yet, so treat this as an option on future coverage rather than coverage, but if the expansion lands you avoid a second integration.
+None of the Spanish-LATAM rails is verified yet, so treat it as an option on future coverage rather than coverage, but if the expansion lands you avoid a second integration.

 Not Recommended For

 • Operators outside LATAM.
-Anyone whose players are mostly outside Latin America.
-The verified footprint is Brazil, the announced footprint is six LATAM countries, and the '30+ countries' payout claim has nothing public behind it.
-For Europe, Asia or North America OneKey contributes nothing to your cashier, and a global PSP such as Nuvei or a wider aggregator such as D24 is the right base layer.
+Players mostly outside Latin America get nothing from this.
+The verified footprint is Brazil, the announced footprint is six LATAM countries, and the 30+ country payout claim has nothing public behind it.
+For Europe, Asia or North America a global PSP such as Nuvei or a wider aggregator such as D24 is the base layer.

 • Crypto-first platforms.
-Crypto-first operators.
-OneKey has no crypto capability at all, and every 'OneKey' crypto result you will find in search belongs to the unrelated onekey.so hardware wallet.
+No crypto capability at all, and the 'OneKey' crypto results crowding the search belong to the unrelated onekey.so hardware wallet.
 Brazil bans crypto for bettor payments anyway, so for crypto flows in markets that allow them you pair a dedicated gateway such as NOWPayments or CoinsPaid.

 • Operators that need published, benchmarkable pricing.
-Operators that need published pricing before committing.
-OneKey publishes no rate card, no reserve terms, no setup fee, no minimum volume and no contract length.
-The only pricing statement is dashboard fee transparency after you are onboarded.
-If your procurement process requires benchmarkable numbers up front, you will be negotiating blind here, and the same is true at Bazk and Pay4Fun, so gather competing quotes.
+Procurement that needs published, benchmarkable numbers will negotiate blind: no rate card, no reserve terms, no setup fee, no minimum volume, no contract length.
+The only pricing statement is dashboard fee transparency after onboarding, and the same is true at Pay4Fun, so gather competing quotes.

 • Grey-market operators targeting Brazil without a license.
-Grey-market operators pointing traffic at Brazil without a .bet.br license.
-OneKey's public posture is compliance-forward, its named clients are all licensed operators, and its KYC stack is built to enforce SPA rules, so unlicensed Brazilian flow is the opposite of what this company sells.
-Its marketing in unregulated Chile shows it will work ahead of regulation elsewhere, but for Brazil specifically the licensed market is the product.
+Grey-market traffic pointed at Brazil without a .bet.br license is the opposite of what this company sells.
+Its public posture is compliance-forward, its named clients are all licensed, and its KYC stack exists to enforce SPA rules.
+It will work ahead of regulation elsewhere, as the move into unregulated Chile shows, but for Brazil the licensed market is the product.

 • Enterprise operators needing global cards and multi-region acquiring.
-Enterprise operators that need card acquiring across regions, recurring billing or a single global contract.
-Cards are banned for Brazilian betting, OneKey's card capability (via the CianoPay subacquirer it bought in October 2024) serves its non-gaming verticals, and there is no multi-region acquiring stack.
+Card acquiring across regions, recurring billing or a single global contract are all out of scope.
+Cards are banned for Brazilian betting, the card capability OneKey does have (through the CianoPay subacquirer it bought in October 2024) serves its non-gaming verticals, and there is no multi-region acquiring stack.
 Adyen, Worldpay or Nuvei do that job.

 Geographic Coverage